Classification of Rank 2 Cluster Varieties: Cluster modular groups

-\begin{rmk} We note that there is an orientation {\it reversing} automorphism in each of these three cases which, after mutating with respect to $v_3$ takes $v_i'\mapsto v_i$, for each $i$.
-Thus, one can obtain extra, potentially interesting symmetries of the scattering diagram by considering $\wh{\Gamma}$ (as in \S \ref{CMGdef}) in place of $\Gamma$. \end{rmk}
+\begin{rmk} We note that there is an orientation {\it reversing} automorphism in each of these three cases which, after mutating with respect to~$v_3$ takes $v_i'\mapsto v_i$ for each~$i$.
+Thus, one can obtain extra, potentially interesting symmetries of the scattering diagram by considering $\wh{\Gamma}$ as in Section~\ref{CMGdef} in place of~$\Gamma$. \end{rmk}

-In the $I_0^*$, $III^*$, and $II^*$ cases, one can check that $\nu_{\pm}$ are trivial.
-Thus, in conjunction with what we have seen in the other cases, we have found that: \begin{prop} $\nu_{\pm}$ are induced by the cluster modular group $\Gamma'$ (which we do not require to preserve frozen vectors) in all the positive cases. \end{prop}
+In the $I_0^*$, $III^*$, and $II^*$ cases, one can check that $\nu_{\pm}$ are trivial since both ends of any line point in the same direction, cf.\ \cite[Fig.~4.2(c,d)]{Man1} for the $III^*$ and $II^*$ cases.
+Thus, in conjunction with what we have seen in the other cases, we have found that: \begin{prop} $\nu_{\pm}$ are induced by the cluster modular group $\Gamma'$ $($which we do not require to preserve frozen vectors$)$ in all the positive cases. \end{prop}

-We have now described $G$ in all the positive cases.
-We summarize these findings in Table \ref{ClusterModularTable}.